Ila-bura/friends-trivia/README.md

 #### Social Links

-In the footer area the social media links of Facebook, YouTube and Instagram serve the purpose of giving users the chance to potentially reach out and connect with the author of the site.
+In the footer area the social media links of Facebook, YouTube and Instagram serve the purpose of giving the user the chance to potentially reach out and connect with the author of the site.

 ![Social Links](assets/images/images-readme/social-media.png)